johanzi/scripts_zicola_vgt1/README.md

 ```

 ## Peak calling

+The peak calling is performed on individual mapped bam files using the
+GEM algorithm (Guo et al., 2012)

 GEM requires chromosome files in separate folders.
 The fasta files
 should have the name of the chromosome only (creates bug in GEM